Meet Danny Moore

 Meet Mark Beretta

 Two of my work colleagues lost their 6-year old children to cancer and with two kids of my own, that really rocked me.
 I've been riding the Signature Tour since 2010.
 All of them have been tough, but the first one was the hardest for me.
 I made it and it was the most incredible experience ever and got me addicted.
-In 2011, I was knocked off my bike by a kangaroo in the Snow Mountains.
+In 2011, I was knocked off my bike by a kangaroo in the Snowy Mountains.
 I rode the next day, and was very sore, but had a great story to tell!
 The incredible difference that TDC is making to finding a cure and supporting patients and their families keeps me coming back.
 Also the fantastic spirit of the tour and the wonderful people are too hard to leave!

 Meet Marty and Kathy Mason